ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Introduction Research Background

-Currently, many methods have shown promising results in domains with simple agent dynamics and easily distinguishable potential skills, such as map exploration~\cite{map-exploration-env}, robotic arm reaching~\cite{manipulation-env}, and video games~\cite{atari-env}.
-However, for more challenging domains where the agent dynamics are complex and the potential behaviors are hard to distinguish, like robot behavior discovery~\cite{urlb}, the skill discovery difficulty is dramatically increased (see Figure \ref{pipeline} left), and recent advanced approaches cannot take both behavioral exploration and diversity into account.
-For example, an ideal robot skill set should contain a variety of behaviors at different activity levels, while recent methods can either only learn different static postures (low exploration) ~\cite{diayn,aps} or only produce highly dynamic behaviors that are homogeneous (low diversity) ~\cite{cic-nips}.
-Some recent works have also noticed this issue~\cite{becl}, but they only address it on maze exploration problems but remain powerless for more complex robots.
-This is because their intrinsic rewards don't provide effective incentives to seek and discern far-reaching skills for complex agents, and they also ignore the exploration-diversity conflict (see Section \ref{section-3-3}) when potential behaviors are hard to discern.
+Currently, many unsupervised skill discovery methods have shown promising results in different environments, such as goal-reaching robots \cite{lsd,csd,metra} and maze exploration~\cite{becl,cesd}.
+The potential skill categories are relatively singular, and different skills are easily distinguishable in these domains.
+For more challenging benchmarks where the potential skills are rich and hard to distinguish by ending states, like URLB robot body movements~\cite{urlb}, the skill discovery difficulty is dramatically increased (see Fig. \ref{pipeline} left for a representative example).
+Recent advanced approaches cannot take both state exploration and skill diversity into account.
+For example, an ideal robot skill set should contain a variety of behaviors at different activity levels, while current advanced methods can either only learn different static postures (low state exploration)~\cite{diayn,aps} or only produce highly dynamic movements that are homogeneous (low skill diversity)~\cite{cic-nips,smm}.
+Some recent works have also noticed this issue~\cite{becl,cesd}, but they only alleviate it on maze exploration problems and can't well handle more challenging multi-joint robot behaviors.
+This is because their intrinsic rewards don't provide effective incentives to seek and discern rich body movements for complex robots, and they also ignore the conflict between state exploration and skill diversity (see Section V-I) when potential skills are hard to discern by ending states.